yogurt-foundation/yogurt-css-documentation/docs/effects/box-shadow.md

 ## Box Shadow

-Utilities for manipulating the box shadow of an element.
+Utilities for sets the box-shadow property attaches one or more shadows to an element.

 ### Class